Musa-E/CS423-GroupProject/README.md

 ---

 ### Step 3.2 (Option 2):
 Use a cable with a USBC on one side to plug into the hardware Android device and use the other end to plug into your laptop.
-Do not worry about) **Step 3.1** if you are using this option
+Do not worry about **Step 3.1** if you are using this option

-#### Step 3.2.1 (If the phone is not recognized by Android SDK)
+#### Step 3.2.1 - (If the phone is not recognized by Android SDK)

 These steps are taken from Android's official website (just incase you recognize them and raise an eyebrow at the similarity): [Android Website](https://developer.android.com/codelabs/basic-android-kotlin-compose-connect-device#2)